HERMES-SOC/hermes_core/docs/user-guide/customization.rst

 .. warning::
     Do not edit the configrc file directly in the Python package as it will get overwritten  every time you re-install or update the package.

-For example, on a Linux system, the configuration folder is :file:`~/.config/hermes_core/`.
-You can then place your customized :file:`configrc` file inside this folder.
+You can copy the file below, customize it, and then place your customized :file:`configrc` file inside your config folder.

 If you work in our developer environment you can place your configuration file in this directory: